barch0206/CNN-for-Heart-Disease-prediction/README.md

 - applied various machine learning algorithms
 - made a new CNN model
 - trained and tested all models
-- further compared results of my CNN model with models of some published research papers usinf evaluation metrics
+- further compared results of my CNN model with models of some published research papers using evaluation metrics